fieldtrip/website/tutorial/spike.md

 ### Reading in spike data

 Make sure you run **[ft_defaults](/reference/ft_defaults)** after having added the main FieldTrip path (e.g., addpath('path_to_fieldtrip')), ensuring that the required functions are in your MATLAB path.
 For spike analysis there is spike toolbox that is located in fieldtrip/contrib/spike.

 Spike data can be read out using the function **[ft_read_spike](/reference/fileio/ft_read_spike)**.
-At the time of writing this tutorial the supported formats are neurosim, mclust t files, neuralynx (nse, nst, ntt, nts) and plexon (nex and plx) files..
-The original data can be obtained from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/spike/p029_sort_final_01.nex](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/spike/p029_sort_final_01.nex).
+At the time of writing this tutorial the supported formats are neurosim, mclust t files, neuralynx (nse, nst, ntt, nts) and plexon (nex and plx) files.
+The original data can be downloaded [here](https://download.fieldtriptoolbox.org/tutorial/spike/p029_sort_final_01.nex).
 After reading out the spike data, we select the spike channels of interest.

     spike = ft_read_spike('p029_sort_final_01.nex');